nanograv/PINT/docs/installation.rst

 PINT requires detailed ephemerides for the Solar System motion and for the Earth's rotation.
 Many of these files are downloaded automatically by astropy.
-Others are distributed with PINT in the ``pint/datafiles`` directory or are automatically downloaded by setup.py; the total volume is a few hundred megabytes.
-On installation, the data files are copied into the install directory, so you end up with two copies (unless you install in develop mode).
+Others are distributed with PINT in the ``pint/datafiles`` directory or are automatically downloaded and kept when needed; the total volume is a few hundred megabytes.

 PINT also requires observatory clock correction data.
 The PINT distribution includes a set in the datafiles directory, but clock corrections can also be